-If you or a loved one has been injured or killed in a car accident as a result of someone else’s negligence, you should contact the experienced Maryland car accident attorneys at Lebowitz & Mzhen, LLC.
+If you or a loved one has been injured or killed in a car accident as a result of someone else’s negligence, you should contact the experienced Maryland car accident attorneys at Lebowitz & Mzhen Personal Injury Lawyers.
 Our lawyers have extensive experience advocating on behalf of individuals and families who have suffered due to personal injury or wrongful death in Maryland.
 We can advise you regarding the full spectrum of your legal rights, and help put your mind at ease during this stressful time.
 If you believe that your car accident was caused as a result of someone else’s negligence, please contact us today by calling 1-800-654-1949 or through our website, in order to schedule your free initial consultation.

 More Blog Posts:

 Driver Fleeing Police Causes Collision in South Baltimore, Maryland Car Accident Attorney Blog, published June 21, 2013

 Young Driver Killed in Md.194 Car Accident, Maryland Car Accident Attorney Blog, published June 14, 2013